UPPMAX/uppmax_intro_python/lesson_plans/20240118/README.md

    Instead, use free-online teaching materials developed by others, so that me and my colleagues do not need to maintain it

+Negative feedback that I will enjoy and not respond to:

+- 'The course goes too slow': this is an introduction, aimed at beginners.
+  The more advanced learners inevitably will find it go too slow.
+- 'Lectures are too short': strategic learners will prefer passive listening over active teaching methods.
+Although listening is an activity that strategic learners appreciate, it has a too small effect for transferring knowledge.
+  I will not feel sorry for putting my learners to work :-)
+- 'Go more in-depth': this is an introduction, aimed at beginners, so I cover the basics and we get stuff to run.
+I will go as deep as time permits me.
+- 'Breaks interrupt the flow': I agree it does.
+Still, breaks are important.
+And if you feel interrupted in a flow, it is nice to feel you like to continue

+Negative feedback that I will respond to:

+- 'The course goes too fast': this is an introduction, aimed at beginners.
+  If even the beginners need more time, I must slow down

 ## Schedule

 | Time          | Topic